 Hazard Risk Level of risk Controls in place Additional actions under consideration Garage Sails and spars stored at height Hitting other members - falling - twists and strains Club members Medium Signage to remind that care to be taken to avoid injury due to awkward handling.
 Ask for help if necessary.
 Inexperienced users to be supervised.
+Consider how best to rearrange storage when a new shed or lean to is purchased for a tractor.
 Buoys and anchors Strains and sprains - Club members Low Signage to remind of care to be taken to avoid injury due to heavy weight.
 Ask for help if required.
 If fouled a mark can be left in the water for later recovery.
 Patrol Boats Filling Patrol boats with petrol Burns - Club members Low Clear signage stating fill the tanks with petrol in the open air.
 Never in the garage.
 No smoking or other sources of ignition allowed in the vicinity.
 Fill using the funnel and long tube.
 Do not splash.
 Ensure containers are left with lids/caps securely fitted.
 Running the engine on land Lacerations from propeller if put in gear - Club members.
 Carbon monoxide poisoning if run in restricted space Low Crew to watch and supervise at all times while the engine is run.
 Engine only to be run in the open.

 Hazard Risk Level of risk Controls in place Additional actions under consideration Descending the slipway Being hit by runaway craft - General public Low Do not set off down the slipway while there are members of the public on the upper part.
 OOD/Instructor is in charge and will ensure adequate supervision by an experienced club member.
 Patrol boat launching and recovery procedures are available on the club website Winch handle Rapid rotation causing injury Low To prevent the winch handle spinning and injuring someone, the winch strap must be removed at the point before the patrol boat goes in the water (the rope to remain attached).
 Update if technique changes - winch is needed for low tide recovery.
 Boat rolling off Trolley Possible impact injury or strains to those involved Low The rope and winch strap should both be attached to the patrol boat before moving up the slipway in case one fails.
-Pulling boats up slipway Strains and heart attacks - Those involved Low To avoid over stressing those involved, If the tractor or a trained driver is not available, 6-8 people should be available to push the patrol boat up the ramp or it must be done at a slower pace.
-(4 minimum, with instructor) Members should assist other members with their boats where appropriate.
+Pulling boats up slipway Strains and heart attacks - Those involved Low To avoid over stressing those involved, normally 8 people should be available to push the patrol boat up the ramp or it must be done at a slower pace.
+(4 minimum, with instructor) Members should assist other members.
 Launching and recovery in waves Crush injury from boat - Club members Medium The OOD will decide if it is safe to launch the patrol boat.
 If the waves are too big for safe recovery, the patrol boat crew will be advised to go to Cardiff Bay where there is an arrangement that the boat can be left temporarily on the pontoon at Cardiff Yacht Club.
 Guidance sheet in boat for details of the access to Cardiff Bay and Cardiff Yacht Club.
-Is this still valid?
-If not, an arrangement with Cardiff Bay Yacht Club could be made.